auroraji2906/Ego4D_EpisodicMemory_Group19/README.md

         26.25
       ],
       "iou": 0.9561378586882882,
-      "answer": "The tool you used first on the machine was a screwdriver."
+      "answer": "The tool you used first on the machine was an electric screwdriver."
     },
     ```